ga4gh/data-security/AAI/AAIConnectProfile.md

 #### Conformance for Claim Clearinghouses (consuming Access Tokens to give access to data)

-1. Claim Clearinghouses MUST trust at least one OIDC Identity Broker.
+1. Claim Clearinghouses MUST trust at least one Broker.

     1. Claim Clearinghouses MAY trust more than one Broker